 We have received 510(k) clearance from the FDA for our Acuitas AMR Gene Panel test as well as FDA clearances for Unyvero LRT and LRT BAL in the past.
-In April 2023, we submitted a De Novo classification request for our Unyvero UTI test and have plans to submit an additional De Novo classification request for our Unyvero IJI test in the future.
+We have plans to submit additional De Novo classification requests for our Unyvero UTI test and our Unyvero IJI test in the future.
 Such process is complex, time consuming and expensive.
 For any filed 510(k) or De Novo submission, the FDA may not clear or grant these products for the indications that are necessary or desirable for successful commercialization.
 Failure to receive, or a significant delay in receiving, a required clearance or granted request for our products would have a material adverse effect on our ability to expand our business.